 Do you have normal, dry, mature, oily, or combination skin?
 Take our Skin Type Quiz now to discover yours!

 Similar to clay, activated charcoal is a natural way to remove impurities from the skin, absorb oil, help eliminate blemishes and stimulate blood flow.
 All of which results in a smooth, more youthful-looking complexion.

 Did you know activated charcoal can absorb thousands of times its own weight?
 This is exactly why just a small amount of activated charcoal can absorb so many toxins from our skin.
 I shared more about the skin benefits of activated charcoal and how it’s made with my activated charcoal soaking salts recipe.

 Essential oils are often natures’ solution to many problems and one of the first ingredients I turn to for simple skincare.
 Read more about my experience and how I got started with essential oils here.
 For this detox face mask recipe, I choose two known particularly well for deep cleansing.
 You can also choose from these 5 starter essential oils for the skin.

-Traditionally used in skincare products for its deep cleansing properties mentioned above, Tea Tree essential oil is great for all skin types.
-As a common aid for acne, tea tree essential oil can help resolve a number of issues and makes a great addition to any DIY detox face mask.
+Traditionally used in skin care products for its deep cleansing properties mentioned above, tea tree essential oil is great for all skin types.
+As a common aid for acne, tea tree essential oil can help resolve many issues and make a great addition to any DIY detox face mask.

-Similar to our own skin’s sebum oil, jojoba helps to balance oil production by tricking the skin to produce less oil.
+Like our skin’s sebum oil, jojoba helps balance oil production by tricking the skin into producing less oil.
 It’s packed with antioxidants and essential fatty acids to protect and moisturize skin.
-In this DIY charcoal face mask, it helps to clear away dirt and impurities in addition to reducing inflammation often caused by blemishes.
+This DIY charcoal face mask helps to clear away dirt and impurities, in addition to reducing inflammation often caused by blemishes.